F4ngb0n3/CakeSMP/README.md

 - **Rubbish** - Tired of Lava Trashes setting everything on fire?
 Ready for a more modern and useful trash system?
 With sign capabilities, clean up your pockets and get rid of the rubbish permanently!

 - **Gear / Tool / Weapon Smelting** - Get your ingots and diamonds back from unused gear, weapons, and tools by smelting them down into the parts that created them!

+- **MineDash** - The newest feature of **CakeSMP**!
+Let your players order food for delivery while they are busy screwin aboot in the world!

 - ***And MOOOORE!!!***
 ####